- Deadline for submissions

 - Creative writing

-All articles, review articles and translations with a scholarly introduction will be blind-refereed by two academics working in appropriate fields for assessment to ensure the originality and currency of the journal, and to maintain a high standard of critical writing.
+All articles, review articles and translations will be blind-refereed by two academics working in appropriate fields for assessment to ensure the originality and currency of the journal, and to maintain a high standard of critical writing.

 Submissions are accepted from current postgraduate students, recent graduates and academics working in the areas of: